mweinbach/Emdash2/README.md

 <br />

-# Emdash (Tauri + Rust)
+# Emdash2 (macOS)

 > **Emdash2 is a fork of [generalaction/emdash](https://github.com/generalaction/emdash).**
-> The desktop shell is now **Tauri + Rust**.
+> Full credit to the upstream Emdash project and its contributors.

 **Run multiple coding agents in parallel**

+Emdash2 is a macOS-focused fork of Emdash with a Tauri + Rust desktop shell and a Ghostty-powered terminal.

-Emdash lets you develop and test multiple features with multiple agents in parallel.
+Emdash2 lets you develop and test multiple features with multiple agents in parallel.
 It’s provider-agnostic (supports 15+ CLI agents, such as Claude Code, Qwen Code, Amp, and Codex) and runs each agent in its own Git worktree to keep changes clean; Hand off Linear, GitHub, or Jira tickets to an agent and review diffs side-by-side.

 <div align="center" style="margin:24px 0;">